 That was the launch of their first venture, Juguette, which is based on making Australian wine for the Mexican palate and to match the cuisine – soft, varietal, approachable.
 Not a project just anyone could take on.
 And given that it was hatched during a night of heavy drinking, one that might have been shelved in the morning.
 Not so for this pair, and given that Ruiz Cantú is from Mexico, not quite as random as it first sounds.

-“Somos, meaning ‘we are’ in Spanish, is the opposite of Juguette.
-We focus on using alternative and obscure varieties from sustainably farmed vineyards, and making them in a natural/minimal interventionist way.
-Native ferments, no additions except minimal SO2 and incorporating techniques that produce more interesting styles, such as early pressing reds, whole-bunch fermentation, skin contact and extended maceration whites and playing around with co-ferments and field blends from time to time,” says Caldwell.
+“Somos, meaning ‘we are’ in Spanish, is the opposite of Juguette,” says Caldwell.
+“We focus on using alternative and obscure varieties from sustainably farmed vineyards, and making them in a natural/minimal interventionist way.
+Native ferments, no additions except minimal sulphur and incorporating techniques that produce more interesting styles, such as early pressing reds, whole bunch fermentation, skin contact and extended maceration whites and playing around with co-ferments and field blends from time to time.”

 Ruiz Cantú was similarly diverted.
 He was studying systems engineering when a vintage stint at Casa Madero in Coahuila, Mexico, encouraged him to study oenology.
-Ruiz Canto has worked as a winemaker at Richmond Grove, and also vintages in Spain with Campo Viejo, in Rioja.
+Ruiz Cantú has worked as a winemaker at Richmond Grove, and also vintages in Spain with Campo Viejo, in Rioja.
 He has been based in Mexico of late, making the small Somos project in Baja California, building the Juguette brand and planting a vineyard with his family in Ojos Negros, in Baja.

 For Somos, the pair work with a tapestry of growers, regions, varieties and techniques, crafting wines of surprising diversity and breadth.
-“The driving philosophy is to make delicious, approachable wines from varieties that are less familiar to many people, that we want drink, making them naturally, but in a clean and consistent way to allow everyone to enjoy them,” says Caldwell.
+“The driving philosophy is to make delicious, approachable wines from varieties that are less familiar to many people, that we want to drink, making them naturally, but in a clean and consistent way to allow everyone to enjoy them,” says Caldwell.